PeterWone/Antipodean/Interview with the invisible friend.md

 "Funny."

 > _I thought so.
-More seriously, would you be be able to described colour to a blind man?
+More seriously, would you be be able to describe colour to a blind man?
 You have no experiential frame of reference within which to place anything meaningful that I might share._

 "In an interview, that Stray Cat chick said Myalis was really old and humanity was only the latest in a series of species she's attempted to uplift."